esl/elixirconf-eu-jekyll/_trainings/tracing-elixir-in-distributed-network.md

 description: In this tutorial, Denys Gonchar will show you how to trace Erlang and Elixir programs in a distributed network.
 experience:
 - Intermediate
-name: Tracing Elixir in distributed network
+title: Tracing Elixir in distributed network
 trainers:
 - _participants/denys-gonchar.md